HardisonCo/.github/international/armenia/am-health/hms-mkt/index.md

 ## Integration Points

-This document outlines how HMS-MKT is integrated with am_Health systems in Armenia.
+This document outlines how HMS-MKT is integrated with am-health systems in Armenia.